wxcctechsummit/wxcclabguides/TechSummitRoW_2021/CRM.md

 - Save the file with .json extension.
 For example, **MSDynamics_Desktop.json**

-### 5. Upload Dektop Layout to Webex CC
+### 5. Uploading Desktop Layout to Webex Contact Center Management Portal

-- Login to [Webex CC managemnt Portal](https://portal.wxcc-us1.cisco.com/) of your lab pod.
+- Sing into [Webex Contact Center Managemnt Portal](https://portal.wxcc-us1.cisco.com/) of your lab pod.

 - Go to Provisioning -> Desktop Layout and press "New Layout" button.